zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

 };
 ```

 > Currently, PVSio-web does not have any file-writing APIs in the context of widgets, and as such, the TrackGenerator widget is not able to write the JSON file.
-Then, the user needs to perform ```console.log(JSON.stringify(generatedJSON))``` and copy/paste the result into a JSON file, that is, the user needs to perform the non-existent API process manually.
-Predefined file names are "track-straight.json" or "track-curves-slopes.json", however it is possible to use other file names, since the Arcade widget receives the filename as optional field.
-When the file-writing API exists, it should be added on lines 628 and 847 with ```console.log(JSON.stringify(generatedJSON))```, as well as the filename, as arguments, in TrackGenerator.js file.
-This file-writing API, must return the filename just created, so it can be used in the pipeline Customization Widget -> TrackGenerator Widget -> Arcade Widget automatically, for more detailed information see <https://github.com/zecarlos94/pvsio-web/tree/gaming/src/client/app/widgets/car/Customization.js> (line 1855 to 1865).
+Then, the user needs to perform ```console.log(JSON.stringify(self2.generatedJSON));``` and copy/paste the result into a JSON file, that is, the user needs to perform the non-existent API process manually.
+Predefined file names are "track-straight-random.json" or "track-curves-slopes-random.json", however it is possible to use other file names, since the Arcade widget receives the filename as optional field.

+> When the file-writing API exists, it should be added on lines 471, 739 and 931 with ```console.log(JSON.stringify(self2.generatedJSON));``` in <https://github.com/zecarlos94/pvsio-web/tree/gamingDev/src/client/app/widgets/car/TrackGenerator.js> file, as well as the filename, as arguments.
+This file-writing API, must return the filename just created, so it can be used in the pipeline Customization Widget -> TrackGenerator Widget -> Arcade Widget automatically, for more detailed information see <https://github.com/zecarlos94/pvsio-web/tree/gamingDev/src/client/app/widgets/car/Customization.js> (line 1673 should have the value obtained in line 1659, i.e. the value returned by the file-writing API).

 > Once the JSON file with the desired track has been created, it will be possible to render it using the Arcade widget.